About Fiona Crosbie

 - Royal Commission – advising an international bank on the Royal Commission into banks and financial institutions

-- Pfizer – successfully defended the highly publicised court proceedings commenced by the ACCC for alleged misuse of market power, both at trial and on appeal to the Full Federal Court
+- Pfizer – successfully defended the highly publicised court proceedings commenced by the ACCC for alleged misuse of market power, both at trial and on appeal to the Full Federal Court and the High Court

 - Global investment banks – a number of significant ACCC cartel investigations

 - Medicines Australia – competition adviser to the industry body for the pharmaceutical industry, involving successive authorisation applications

 - Energy and resources sector – acted in Australian Competition Tribunal proceedings regarding the acquisition of Macquarie Generation